CKhamis/Costi-Online-Website/README.md

 My website is designed to have an automatically changing theme based on the date of the year.
 For example, during July, my website is themed after Windows XP
 ### Moderator Tools
 I have implemented a moderator terminal in my website that allows me to change specific things.
 For example, I can enable or disable user accounts.
 I can also edit/delete/publish wiki articles.
+### Announcements
+Costi Online now features announcements.
+Announcements can be created, edited, privated, published, and deleted all from the moderator terminal.
+They will appear on the home page and are dismissable.